MicrosoftDocs/winrt-api/windows.management.update/windowsupdateapprovaldata_allowdownloadonmetered.md

 ## -description
-Indicates if the update is permitted to download over a metered network connection.
+Gets or sets a value indicating whether the update is permitted to download over a metered network connection.

 ## -property-value

+`true` if the update is permitted to download over a metered network connection; otherwise, `false`.

 ## -remarks

 ## -see-also

 ## -examples